Gushing over Magical Girls

 Gushing over Magical Girls (魔法少女にあこがれて, Mahō Shōjo ni Akogarete), also known as I Admire Magical Girls, and..., (Note: This alternative English title is seen on the cover of the Japanese version of the manga.) is a Japanese magical girl manga series written and illustrated by Akihiro Ononaka.
 It began serialization on Takeshobo's Storia Dash website in March 2019.
-Eleven tankōbon volumes have been released as of January 2024.
+Thirteen tankōbon volumes have been released as of September 2026.
 It is licensed in English by J-Novel Club.
 An anime television series adaptation produced by Asahi Production aired from January to March 2024.
 It is licensed outside of Japan by Sentai Filmworks for streaming and home video.
 A second season has been announced.

 Plot

 Utena Hiiragi is a normal, introverted girl with a strong admiration for magical girls, especially the beautiful trio that protect her town, Tres Magia.
 One day, a mascot named Venalita approaches Utena and gives her magical powers, but rather than becoming the magical girl of justice she always wanted to be, she instead becomes an evil general of the Enormita organization.
 Despite the misfortune in being forced to fight against the magical girls she admires, Utena soon discovers that she has a hidden sadistic side, and revels in torturing her idols with her newfound obsession.